Harshatkarthii/Solved-Problems/README.md

 **Problem Statment**

-Given two strings `s` and `p`, return an array of all the start indices of `p's` [anagram](# "An anagram is a word or phrase formed by rearranging the letters of another, such as 'listen' and 'silent'.") in `s`.
+Given two strings `s` and `p`, return an array of all the start indices of `p's` [Anagram](# "An anagram is a word or phrase formed by rearranging the letters of different word of phrase, using all the original letters exactly once.") in `s`.
 You may return the answer in **any order**.

 **Example:**